DuckDuckPig/AR-flares/README.md

 ![VGG classifier flowchart](/images/VGG_classifier_flowchart.png?raw=true "VGG Classifier Flowchart")

 Code:
- - `Build_dataframes.py`: Code to generate files that can be read in as dataframes for the keras dataloaders.
+ - `Build_dataframes.py`: Code to generate files that can be read in as dataframes for the tensorflow dataloaders.
    - Edit the lines under `## User Definitions` to specify paths and other parameters.
    - Outputs "Dataframes" in `csv` format with filename and classification label in the format expected for a tensorflow dataloader.
      - The "Dataframes" for the preconfigured reduced resolution dataset `Test_Data_by_AR_png_224.csv`, `Train_Data_by_AR_png_224.csv`, and `Validation_Data_by_AR_png_224.csv` are available on Dryad at `<insert link here>` and for the full resolution dataset `Test_Data_by_AR.csv`, `Train_Data_by_AR.csv`, and `Validation_Data_by_AR.csv` are available on Dryad at `<insert link here>`.
 It is recommended that you save the "Dataframes" in the `classifier_VGG/` directory (i.e., the same directory as the VGG code), although subsequent code will allow you to specify the path to those files.